dderevjanik/surfable/README.md

 ## Development

-Surfable is mono repo for packages listed bellow.
+Surfable is mono repo using [lernajs](https://github.com/lerna/lerna) for packages listed bellow.
 If you never head about monorepo, it means that single repository holds several subprojects.
 Every directory found in `/packges` is own project with `package.json` included in.

-When you already cloned surfable repository, start with bootstraping project, instead of doing `npm install` in every subpackge.
+When you already cloned surfable repository, start with bootstraping project, instead of doing `npm install` in every subpackge, use `lerna bootstrap`.

 ```bash
 git clone https://github.com/dderevjanik/surfable